“A secret is a strange thing.”First line in The Dream Thieves by Maggie Stiefvater

 Catching Fire by Suzanne Collins – Book 2 in The Hunger Games

 Catching Fire did what I least expected of it, which was to do The Hunger Games once more.
-A competion with a lot of traditions could easily have given us a lot of repeat-scenes.
+A competition with a lot of traditions could easily have given us a lot of repeat-scenes.
 Did that happen?
 Not at all.
 All the traditions were given a twist and the entire mood of the book was even more gloomy than in book 1.

 It still works as a set-up for book 3, especially with that cliffhanger (!!), but that is not at all obvious when you’re reading it the first time.
 In that sense, it works so well on its own.

 Honestly, I just wanted to talk about some sequels and this is what came out of it.
-I recently began to notice how my favorite books in trilogies tend to be the second one.
+I recently began to notice how my favorite books in trilogies tend to be the second ones.
 I figured that was kind of weird and wanted to explore this Middle Book Syndrome and why it didn’t apply to those books.

 Now I of course want to know about some books you think suffer from Middle Book Syndrome.
 OR maybe you’re like me and love so many second books in series.
 Let me know about those too.
 Have a great day!